hnrkndrssn/actions/octopus/deploy-release/README.md

-# Octopus CLI Create Release action
+# Octopus CLI Deploy Release action

 This GitHub Action (using the `octopusdeploy/octo` docker container) allows you to deploy a release to one or more environments.